pedromedley/website/content/blog/progress-report-1.md

 ---
 date: 2016-10-30T11:39:42-07:00
-title: Update 1 – First Four Months
+title: Progress Report 1 – First Four Months
-slug: update-1
+slug: progress-report-1
 series: ["transparency"]
 tags: ["company", "stats"]
-draft: true
 ---

-One of my goals before transitioning to Insomnia full-time was to share as much about the process as possible.
+One major goal when transitioning to Insomnia full-time was to share as much about the process as possible.
 As an independent developer with little time, success heavily relies on the effective use of shared knowledge, tools, resources, and peers.
 Without things like blog posts, open source, and friends,